 Present-day customers have many questions.
 That's why your customer support team must be there to assist them at each step of the checkout funnel.

-There you have them - 14 Checkout Page Strategies to Improve Conversion Rates in 2023.
+There you have them - 14 Strategies to Improve Checkout Conversion Rates in 2024.
 By following these checkout page strategies, you can persuade your customers to spend more time on your site and complete their transactions without the hassle.